your French knitting companion

 Frequently Asked Questions

 Do I need the exact same yarn as the original sweater?
-No. Match the yarn weight (fingering, DK, worsted, etc.) and adjust your needle size to achieve the correct gauge.
-The fiber content can differ.
+No. You need to match the yarn weight category (fingering, sport, DK, worsted, aran, bulky, etc.) and then swatch to confirm your gauge matches the target.
+The fiber content โ€” wool, cotton, acrylic, alpaca, or any blend โ€” can differ based on your preference, though it may affect drape and how the finished fabric behaves.

 What's the difference between a chart and a full pattern?
-A chart shows stitch placement visually.
-A full pattern includes row-by-row instructions, shaping, measurements, and construction details.
-La Maille generates complete patterns, not just charts.
+A chart shows stitch placement visually, typically for a stitch pattern repeat or colorwork motif.
+A full pattern includes row-by-row written instructions, all shaping details, cast-on counts, measurements for each section, finishing instructions, and construction guidance from start to finish.
+La Maille generates complete patterns โ€” not just charts โ€” so you can begin knitting immediately without additional calculations.

 Want to turn your photo into a pattern right now?
 Try La Maille โ€” upload a photo, enter your measurements, and get a complete custom pattern in minutes.